 Short and sweet, it does matter.
 And it definitely can be confusing.
 I used to constantly re-check myself, falling for the clever buzzwords painted across the carton and spending more money than necessary.

-Here are some of the terms listed on an egg carton and how we can decipher them (in decreasing order of bad claim):
+Which Eggs Should I Buy?
+To Answer that here are some of the terms listed on an egg carton and how we can decipher them (in decreasing order of bad claim):

 Vegetarian Fed –Yay, plant-based chickens!?
 Not so much.
 Chickens are carnivores.
 We want them to eat the worms and bugs they were designed to eat because this is where they get their protein.
 There is a history of them being fed animal by-products, which was less than ideal.
 Instead, they opted for grain products, usually full of corn and soy.
 We don’t want this.